obsidian-html/obsidian-html.github.io/md/Instructions/Usage.md

 Copy the code above into a file called `config.yaml` and fill in the correct paths.

 > **Important:** the next step will create a folder called `output` in your current path.
 Move to a folder where you don't mind a folder being created.
+Make sure you are not in your vault when running obsidianhtml with these settings, because creating the output folder in your vault will cause errors on subsequent runs.

 Running again with now the config file as an input.
 (Make sure that you give the correct path to your config file!)